midnight-owls/.github/profile/README.md

 # Midnight Owls `o,o`

-&mdash; A group of IT students from the Polytechnic University of the Philippines, dedicated to web development and hands-on learning.
+&mdash;A group of IT students from Polytechnic University of the Philippines, dedicated to web development and hands-on learning.

 ## :rocket: Projects

 1. &nbsp;**w3schools-clone**
-   `[ fin ]:` A clone of the [W3Schools homepage](https://www.w3schools.com/), written in basic HTML and CSS.
+   `[ fi ]:` A clone of the [W3Schools homepage](https://www.w3schools.com/), written in basic HTML and CSS.

 2. &nbsp;**eli-coffee**
-   `[ on ]:` A front-end only website created for [ELI Coffee](https://www.instagram.com/elicoffeeph/) using Bootstrap.
+   `[ uf ]:` A front-end-only website created for [ELI Coffee](https://www.instagram.com/elicoffeeph/) using Bootstrap.

-3. &nbsp;**unnamed**
+3. &nbsp;...
-   `[ up ]:` A fully-functional website created for [ELI Coffee](https://www.instagram.com/elicoffeeph/) using React and Node.js.
+   `[ up ]:` A fully-functional website created for [ELI Coffee](https://www.instagram.com/elicoffeeph/) using _ and _.

-> _fin - finished, uf - unfinished, on - ongoing, up - upcoming_
+> _fi - finished, uf - unfinished, up - upcoming_

 ## :sparkles: Members